 PoE Waterproof PTZ Security Camera

 5-Megapixel Super HD; 360° Pan & 90° Tilt ; 4X Optical Zoom; 190ft Infrared Night Vision; Smart Motion Detection; Remote Live View & Control.

 Additionally, according to the CCTV storage calculation formula, you can also save the storage space with fewer cameras according to the CCTV storage calculation formula.

 3. Adjust the Camera Resolution

 In order to optimize the CCTV camera storage capacity, you may adjust the camera resolution based on the places you are going to monitor.

 For the critical entrances with high traffic, higher resolution is required to record clear videos.
 While in the places of less importance, you can record at a comparatively low resolution.

 Since the recording mode is also a vital determinant of CCTV storage calculation, it is always best to set up the recording modes based on your needs.

-For example, when you are at home, you can switch the camera recording mode to motion triggered recording instead of continuous recording.
-Or you can also choose to record only during selected time.
+For example, when you are at home, you can switch the camera recording mode to the motion-triggered recording instead of continuous recording.
+Or you can also choose to record only during the selected time.

 5. Utilize External HDDs